How Do I Install an Electrical Outlet in Bowling Green, KY?

 • Voided homeowner’s insurance

-That’s why homeowners trust ACDC Electric—licensed, insured, and experienced in working with finished walls in both new and older homes.
+That’s why homeowners trust ACDC Electric LLC—licensed, insured, and experienced in working with finished walls in both new and older homes.

 • Can I install an outlet myself?